 Frida Kahlo Exhibition

-Frida Kahlo Exhibition - Making Her Self Up - Having had a passion for the work of Frida Kahlo and her parrots for many years, this years Victoria and Albert Museum exhibition was a must on our do do list.
+Frida Kahlo Exhibition - Making Her Self Up - Having had a passion for the work of Frida Kahlo and her parrots for many years, this years Victoria and Albert Museum exhibition was a must on our do list.

-The Frida Kahlo exhibition presented an extraordinary collection of personal artefacts and clothing belonging to the iconic Mexican artist Frida Kahlo.
+The exhibition presented an extraordinary collection of personal artefacts and clothing belonging to the iconic Mexican artist Frida Kahlo.
 Locked away for 50 years after her death, the collection had never before been exhibited outside Mexico.
 Although it largely was a display of her clothing and personal belongings it was a stunningly vibrant insight into her life, loves, passions and sadly short life.

 'an extraordinary testimony to suffering and spirit, Frida will forever be in my mind whilst painting parrots.'